4 Best Organic Tatami Mats (Traditional Japanese Style)

 • Prone to mold build-up

-• Labor intensive to keep clean
+• Labor-intensive to keep clean

 You can minimize the smell with regular maintenance, such as airing out the mat or using essential oils and incense.
+You just need to know how to care for your mat properly.

 A tatami mat can last decades with proper care.
 Some top tips to extend the lifespan include: